thenumbernine/hydro-cl-lua/README.md

 Features:
 - Roe solver in 1D, 2D, 3D
-- various flux limiters
+- various flux limiters /
+- PLM for certain solvers
 - various boundary conditions
+- integrators: Forward Euler, several Runge-Kutta and Runge-Kutta TVD, and implicit linearized GMRES
 - script-generated OpenCL code regenerated on the fly as soon as you change GUI options
 - GUI-driven everything.  no more restarting the program to switch solvers.
-- Euler equations from Toro's book
+- Euler equations from Toro's book (with some modifications for curved geometry)
-- ADM via the Bona-Masso formalism described in Alcubierre 1997 and Alcubierre's 2008 book
 - Maxwell equations from Trangenstein's book
+- ideal MHD from Stone et al 2008
 - self-gravitation for Euler equations
+- SRHD from Marti & Muller 2008
+- GRHD from Font 2008
+- numerical relativity via Bona-Masso formalism described in Alcubierre 1997 and Alcubierre's 2008 book
+- (WIP) numerical relativity via finite difference BSSNOK (Baumgarte & Shapiro 2010)

 TODO:
 - for 2D SRHD, it looks like my W = U.D / prim.rho is drifting from W = 1 / sqrt(1 - prim.v^2)